 - Exercise – a subject that is not unique to Springers.
 All breeds of spaniels are active dogs who simply love to chase their noses, head down, scenting and hunting.
 You need to be able to provide a Springer spaniel with, at the very least, 30 minutes of free running exercise daily.

 - Training – Springers are intelligent dogs and enjoy and need some form of training.
-The mental stimulation of training is challenging for most dogs and will help them to burn energy as well as improve skills and understanding.
+The mental stimulation of training is challenging for most dogs and will help them to burn energy and stay calm, as well as improve skills and understanding.
 You don’t need to be interested in shooting to train a Springer but my advice would be to train him/her along the gundog route (even if you don’t shoot) for best results.
 Training Spaniels by Joe Irving is one of the best spaniel training books that you can get.

 Where will your Springer spaniel live?